Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is focused on training a policy to make sequential decisions by interacting with an environment to maximize cumulative rewards along a trajectory \citep{wiering2012reinforcement,li2017deep}.
+Reinforcement learning (RL) centers on developing a policy to make sequential decisions by interacting with an environment, aiming to maximize the total rewards accumulated over a trajectory \citep{wiering2012reinforcement,li2017deep}.
 Offline RL addresses these challenges by enabling the training of an RL policy from fixed datasets of previously collected data, without further interactions with the environment \citep{lange2012batch,fu2020d4rl}.
 This approach leverages large-scale historical data, mitigating the risks and costs associated with live environment exploration.
 However, offline RL introduces its own set of challenges, primarily related to the distribution shift between the data on which the policy was trained and the data it encounters during evaluation \citep{fujimoto2019off}.
 Additionally, the limited expressive power of policies that may not adequately capture the multimodal nature of action behaviors is also a concern.

 To mitigate distribution shifts, popular approaches include weighted regression, such as IQL \citep{kostrikov2021offline} and AWAC \citep{nair2020awac}, aimed at extracting viable policies from historical data.
 Alternatively, behavior-regularized policy optimization techniques are employed to constrain the divergence between the learned and in-sample policies during training \citep{wu2019behavior}.
 Notable examples of this strategy include TD3-BC \citep{fujimoto2021minimalist}, CQL \citep{kumar2020conservative}, and BEAR \citep{kumar2019stabilizing}.
 These methods primarily utilize either Gaussian or deterministic policies, which have faced criticism for their limited expressiveness.
 Recent advancements have incorporated generative models to enhance policy representation.
 Variational Autoencoders (VAEs) \citep{kingma2013auto} and Generative Adversarial Networks (GANs) \citep{goodfellow2020generative} have been introduced into the offline RL domain, leading to the development of algorithms such as BCQ \citep{fujimoto2019off} and GAN-Joint \citep{yang2022behavior}.
 Moreover, diffusion models have recently emerged as the most prevalent tools for achieving expressive policy frameworks \citep{janner2022planning,wang2022diffusion,chen2023score,hansen2023idql,chen2022offline}, demonstrating state-of-the-art performance on the D4RL benchmarks.
 Diffusion Q-Learning (DQL) \citep{wang2022diffusion} applies these policies for behavior regularization, while algorithms such as IDQL \citep{hansen2023idql} leverage diffusion-based policies for policy extraction.